 Aspirin should never be used to treat neck & back pain in children under the age of 18, as a rare, but serious disease known as Reye’s syndrome can occur as a result.

 Tired of Neck & Back Pain?
 Visit a ConvenientMD Location in NH, ME or MA Today!

 Neck & back pain can cause serious discomfort and make simply getting through the day a difficult task.
 At ConvenientMD, we treat neck & back pain, helping to put a stop to aches and soreness whether they be acute or chronic.
 No matter what’s causing your pain, we’ll put together a treatment plan to get you back on your feet.

 Don’t let neck & back pain ruin your day.
-Just stop into any of our convenient urgent care locations in New Hampshire and Maine—you’ll never need to make an appointment ahead of time.
+We’re open seven days a week, so just stop into one of our clinics in Maine, New Hampshire or Massachusetts without ever needing an appointment.